+I totally do.
 Best.
 Moment.
-Ever … well, as a kid, in that moment, it certainly was the best!
+Ever … well, as a kid in that moment, it certainly was the best!

-The best thing about this moment versus the childhood one… it’s healthy!
-(Oh, and no raw egg consumption with this one either.
-I can’t imagine eating the raw cookie dough… with the raw eggs, was the best idea ever, but I survived, so all good right?!)
+The best thing about this moment versus the childhood one… this cookie-dough is actually healthy ( and no raw egg consumption with this one either.
+I can’t imagine eating the raw cookie dough… with the raw eggs, was the best idea ever, but I survived, so all good right?!).

-This easy Cookie Dough Overnight Oats recipe creates that delicious cookie dough taste and texture using healthy, protein-packed, fibre and omega-rich, unrefined, naturally sweet ingredients!
+This easy Vegan Protein-Packed Cookie Dough Overnight Oats recipe creates that delicious cookie dough taste and texture using healthy, protein-packed, fibre and omega-rich, unrefined, naturally sweet ingredients!